 Contact Career Services

-Certain departments have specific information/requirements for internships.
+Some departments at the Faculty of Culture and Society offer internship courses as electives.
 Talk to the staff at your faculty to find out what the situation is for your programme.

 Finding a job

-Future Finder is the University's career portal where you can search for job vacancies, internships and other opportunities.
-At...
+Future Finder is the University's career portal where you as a student can search for job vacancies, internships and other...

 The path to your first job